LenaNevel/CAPSTONE/README.md

 ## Project Outline / Problem Statement

 It is an assumption customers make that their skin care product price is dependent on the ingredients in this product.
-The goal of my projects is to see if I can predict prices of the products based on the ingredients.
+The goal of my projects was to see if I can predict prices of the products based on the ingredients.
 To accomplish this goal, I first had to gather my data.
 I used Sephora.com data for this.
 With the help of selenium, I was able to gather the urls that led to each product description page.
 Then I scraped each page to gather my data.

 Some of the ingredients lists didn't pull properly.
 Through EDA and cleaning I was able to identify those variables.
-The ones that weren't able to read in correctly during the scrape I went ahead and dropped.
+The ones that weren't able to read in correctly during the scrape I went ahead and filled manually.
 There were fewer than 20.
 The ones that weren't able to parse correctly the gathered ingredient page for the actual ingredient list, I filled in manually with the correct list from Sephora.com directly.

-My plan is to implement Linear Regression on the ingredient list and use metrics such as R^2 and RMSE to predict the correct price.
-My y-variable will be price per oz.
+My plan was to implement several models on the ingredient list and use metrics such as R^2 and RMSE to compare the models.
+My y-variable was be price per oz.
 I featured engineered the y-variable using the gathered price displayed on the site and the size of the product.
-I will use the results of the Linear Regression to do inferential analysis to learn which ingredients are the most influential on price.
+For comparison, I also ran Linear Regression using brand and category as my input.

-If I have time remaining and depending on the results of the Linear Regression model, I hope to implement a few different models and see which produces the best result.
+To see if I could get a better result, I also turned the model in to a classification problem.
+I used my knowledge gained from working as an esthetician to make decisions on the break up of the multiclasses.
+Similar process was folled for the classification problem as was for regression.

 ---